shlepaa/Front-React-Pizza/README.md

 ## Project status

-Projest building is on active.
+Project building is on active.